JunjieChiang/junjiechiang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 About me
-I am now a visiting student (research assistant) at Shenzhen Institute of Advanced Technology CAS, supervised by [Prof. Zhile Yang](https://scholar.google.com/citations?user=XcXa6wEAAAAJ&hl=zh-CN&oi=ao) and [A/Prof. Chengke Wu](https://scholar.google.com/citations?user=DzwZYrQAAAAJ&hl=zh-CN).
+I am now a research assistant at Shenzhen Institute of Advanced Technology CAS, supervised by [Prof. Zhile Yang](https://scholar.google.com/citations?user=XcXa6wEAAAAJ&hl=zh-CN&oi=ao) and [A/Prof. Chengke Wu](https://scholar.google.com/citations?user=DzwZYrQAAAAJ&hl=zh-CN).
 My current research interests include:
-- AI+.
 - Knowledge Engineering
 - Natural Language Processing
-- Computer Vision
 - Deep Learning
+- AI4Industry

 Previously, I graduated from Shenyang Ligong University with a bachelor’s degree in 2022.
-My research directions include the intersection of knowledge engineering, natural language processing, computer vision and machine learning, and their applications in areas such as smart construction and smart grids.
+My research directions include the intersection of natural language processing, knowledge engineering, computer vision and machine learning, and their applications in areas such as smart construction and smart grids.

 ➡️ Download my [Resumé](./uploads/Jiang's CV.pdf)

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 Released a corpus and a dataset like NYT-formatted for relation extraction in the CEM industry.
+- *2023.10*: &nbsp;🎉🎉 Released a corpus and a dataset for entity-property relation extraction in CEM industry.
 For more details see [here](https://github.com/Construction-Material/Construction-Dataset-CONSD).
 - *2023.10*: &nbsp;🎉🎉 Released the code of relation extraction for construction documents.
 For more details see [here](https://github.com/Construction-Material/Ontology-for-Relation-Extraction-Ont4RE-).
 - *2023.04*: &nbsp;🎉🎉 Released the code of hydropower device detection.
 For more details see [here](https://codeocean.com/capsule/2938777/tree/v1)